No longer do I rise first

 This must be why the angel chose to come back as human—

-the smell of coffee, the dirt, the wet dogs
+smell of coffee, the dirt, the wet dogs

 jumping on our earthly coats, the incredible difficulty